-Oil sales revenues were lower in 2023 due to lower production volumes and lower average price received.
-Gas revenues in 2023 represent an adjustment to the estimated sales price for gas delivered in 2022.
-There were minimal deliveries of gas in 2023 as the gas fields were closed due to the price dispute with QazaqGaz.
+Oil sales revenues were lower in 2024 due to lower production volumes and lower average price received.
+Gas revenues in 2023 and 2024 were impacted by the extended shut down of the gas field due to the price dispute with QazagGaz.